alaisi/postgres.async/README.md

 Queries are executed with callback-based functions `query!` `insert!` `update!` `execute!` and [`core.async`](https://github.com/clojure/core.async) channel-based functions `<query!` `<insert!` `<update!` `<execute!`.

-Channel-based functions return a channel where query result is put in vector of `[result-set exception]`.
+Channel-based functions return a channel where query result or exception is put.

 ### execute! and query!